-Born in May 7 1934

-April 1957: joined Ministry of International Trade and Industry (MITI)
+Apr.
+1957: joined Ministry of International Trade and Industry (MITI)

-June 1989: MITI Administrative Vice-Minister
+Jun.
+1989: MITI Administrative Vice-Minister

-June 1991: retired from MITI
+Jun.
+1991: retired from MITI

-June 1993: President, Shoko Chukin Bank
+Jun.
+1993: President, Shoko Chukin Bank

-June 2001: Director, Shosen-Mitsui Corporation
+Jun.
+2001: Director, Shosen-Mitsui Corporation

-June 2005: Director, HOYA Corporation
+Jun.
+2005: Director, HOYA Corporation

+Apr.
+2007: Corporate Auditor, Tokyo Dome Corporation

-June 2007: Director, the Company
+Jun.
+2007: Director, the Company

+Nov.
+2007: Chairman, the Mechanical Social Systems Foundation

+Jun.
+2008: Corporate Auditor, Yomiuri Land Co., Ltd.

 Position held at present

-Note: Mr. Yukiharu Kodama is an Outside Director of the Company in accordance with Item 15 of Article 2 of the Company Law and a candidate for Outside Director of the Company in accordance with Item 7, paragraph 3 of Article 2 of the Enforcement Ordinance for the Company Law at this Ordinary General Meeting of Shareholders.
+Note: Mr. Yukiharu Kodama is an Outside Director of the Company in accordance with Item 15 of Article 2 of the Company Law and a candidate of Outside Director of the Company in accordance with Item 7, paragraph 3 of Article 2 of the Enforcement Ordinance for the Company Law at This Year's Annual General Meeting.
 There is no special interest between Mr. Yukiharu Kodama and the Company.